envisioning/vocab/vocab/next-token-prediction.md

 ---
 category: CORE, DATA
+generality:
+- 0.78
+- 0.765
+- 0.75
+- 0.735
+- 0.72
+- 0.705
+- 0.69
 slug: next-token-prediction
 summary: Technique used in language modeling where the model predicts the following token based on the previous ones.
 title: Next Token Prediction
 ---